How to Give Responsibilities?

-Potential helps to know what kind of task a team member can take in future.
+Potential helps to know what kind of task a team member can take in the future.
 Performance helps to know what task has been done before by a team member.

 Then assign the task accordingly.
-If you find that same task can be done by more than one member, then find out who can do it better.
+If you find that the same task can be done by more than one member, then find out who can do it better.

 It is not necessary that everything goes right.
-In case, if some work cannot be completed on time or completed at all, then prepare answer to such incident.
+In case, if some work cannot be completed on time or completed at all, then prepare an answer to such an incident.
 For this, identify members who can help prepare the answer.